krisfreedain/krisfreedain.github.io/life/life.md

 - 07/2018 Bought our first home
 - 10/2018 Planted 2 apple trees, a plum tree, and a pear tree in our yard
 - 03/2020 Covid quarantine time.
 WFH full time.
 Grateful for what we have.
+- 10/12/2020 Sugery for a meniscus tear. (first surgery for me)